MGraml/cp2k/docs/methods/properties/optical/bethe-salpeter.md

 As already denoted in the output, the last virtual index is not the MO index, but the number within the unoccupied orbitals.
 The following four lines contain information about the energy structure of the included orbitals. </br>
 In line 9 and 10, the GW-corrected orbitals are listed (cf. [CORR_MOS_OCC](#CP2K_INPUT.FORCE_EVAL.DFT.XC.WF_CORRELATION.RI_RPA.GW.CORR_MOS_OCC) and [CORR_MOS_VIRT](#CP2K_INPUT.FORCE_EVAL.DFT.XC.WF_CORRELATION.RI_RPA.GW.CORR_MOS_VIRT)).
-In case, the buildup of the BSE-matrices would include uncorrected orbitals, the run will abort.
+In case, the buildup of the BSE-matrices would include MOs with uncorrected energies, the run will abort.

 The characteristics section is then finalized by a message about the truncation (without cutoffs, there are no cutoffs applied) and estimates for the peak memory ($\mathcal{O}((N_\mathrm{occupied} N_\mathrm{unoccupied})^2)$ $=\mathcal{O}(N^4)$) and runtime per diagonalization ($\mathcal{O}((N_\mathrm{occupied} N_\mathrm{unoccupied})^3)$ $=\mathcal{O}(N^6)$).

 ### Results